 - The “wholesomeness” of milk varies from country to country.
 Some milk, depending on where you live and what brand of milk you buy, may come from cows who were given hormones and/or antibiotics.
 The United States is pretty loosey goosey with their regulations, whereas many other countries, like Canada, Australia, Europe, Japan etc., restrict most of that stuff.
-Consuming antibiotics and hormones is probably quite bad for us, but it’s uncertain whether consuming the small (nearly undetectable) quantities found in milk would produce any negative effects.
+Consuming antibiotics and hormones is probably not good, but it’s uncertain whether consuming the small (nearly undetectable) quantities found in milk would produce any negative effects.
 Also, pasteurizing the milk may completely neutralize the bad stuff.
-I haven’t found any studies definitively showing that these kinds of milk are either definitively dangerous or safe.
-Some countries err on the side of regulation and caution, others err on the side of freedom and profit.
+Some countries err on the side of caution, others err on the side of freedom.

 - Organic milk is very similar to regular milk, but in the States a key difference is that the cows aren’t given hormones or antibiotics.
 Most tests can’t detect a difference, but this may be a safer bet for Americans, as most (if not all) of the studies linking milk to bad things, like cancer, are using processed milk from big industries that are giving their cows antibiotics and hormones.
 The good news for people living in the States though is that expensive hormone-free milk there is still cheaper than regular milk is in other countries, which is hormone-free by default and thus always expensive.
 All milk here in Canada, for example, is both expensive and hormone/antibiotic free.

 - Milk is incredibly balanced.
 2% milk is 27% protein, 38% carbs, 35% fat.
 That’s a balanced meal on it’s own.
 (Looking for a meal while on the go?
 Pop into a corner store and grab a litre of milk.)